michael99nahum/767121_project/README.md

 This is coherent with what achieved in the preliminary analysis: the class is the only categorical variable which seem to have an impact on the price.
-In particular, Economy class has 10%  more impact than the Business class.
+In particular, Economy class has 10%  more impact in the price than the Business class.
 The pairplot used in the preliminary analysis showed that Business class was associated with a higher price with respect to the Economy.
 Also the numerical variable duration and days left seem to have a little impact on our model.
 The correlation matrix showed that duration was the variable most correlated to price.
 Other variables seem not to have a significant impact on the price of flights among Indian cities, therefore price seem not to be particularly influenced by source and destination cities, the airline or departure and arrival time.
 If we trust the order of the feature importance for all the attributes, we can conclude that Air_India is the airline with the highest impact on the price, and Delhi and Mumbai are the cities with highest impact on the price.
-The reason might be because those cities are the most important in India, but we do not have enough elements for being certain about that, and further analysis should be required.
+The reason might be because those cities are two of the most important in India, but we do not have enough elements for being certain about that, and further analysis should be required.

-## CONCLUSION:
+## CONCLUSIONS:

 Our code trains and evaluates three different machine learning models for predicting the price of a flight.
 The models are Decision Tree Regressor, a Random Forest Regressor, and Artificial Neural Network.
 The performance index chosen is the MAE, but we will also show the R-squared value, which does not depend on the output variable.
-The results of our model will be compared with one of the easiest regression models, the Linear Regression and can be shown in the table below.
+The results of our model will be compared with one of the easiest regression models, the Linear Regression, which we chose as our baseline model and are shown in the table below.

 Method	                     MAE             R-squared